Personal Home Care Providers Referred By Senior Nannies

 enough for being there during this time of

 Nannie and her aide.”

-At Senior Nannies, non-medical personal care at home is entrusted to carefully screened CNAs (certified nurse assistants) and HHAs (home health aides) with demonstrated reliability and a passion for what they do.
+If you request nonmedical personal care at home, Senior Nannies can refer carefully screened CNAs (certified nurse assistants) and HHAs (home health aides) with demonstrated reliability and a passion for what they do.
 The most compatible personal care match for your loved one is further ensured through interviews with prescreened personal caregiver candidates.

-We assume responsibility for verifying training and work history and personal background, then narrow the field by presenting 2 or 3 compatible personal caregiver candidates based on their experience, interests and reviews from other clients.
+We verify training and work history and personal background, then narrow the field by presenting 2 or 3 compatible personal caregiver candidates.
 The interviews give you and/or your loved one the final choice of personal caregiver on the basis of one-to-one compatibility.
 Beyond training, skills

 and experience, we understand the importance of personal